WwZzz/easyFL/README.md

 │  ├─ mnist							//mnist dataset
 │  │  ├─ data							//data
 │  │  ├─ model                   //the corresponding model
-│  |  └─ core.py                 //the core supporting for the dataset
+│  |  └─ core.py                 //the core supporting for the dataset, and each contains three necessary classes(e.g. TaskGen, TaskReader, TaskCalculator)
 │  ├─ ...
 │  └─ toolkits.py						//the basic tools for generating federated dataset ├─ fedtask